7 Power Features of WP Rocket vs SG Optimizer Compared

 This can help reduce the time it takes for these resources to download and parse, which in turn can help reduce the overall load on the main thread.

-WP Rocket vs SG Optimizer – Which is the best ?
+SiteGround Optimizer vs WP Rocket – Which is the best?

 From the above test results, support team answer and reviews from other sites, we can consider that WP-Rocket alone is not the solution for all problems of slow loading websites.
 Well, if you are using a cheap and discounted host, you might find WP-Rocket useful in improving page load times.